Multi-layer Cross-attention is Provably Optimal for Multi-modal In-context Learning: Problem setup

 Our goal is to learn the task-specific Bayes-optimal predictor $\langle w, x \rangle$.
-The setup \eqref{eq:regression_view} is reminiscent of the regression setting considered in prior work \citep{train_transformers_bartlett, Lu_2025, zhang2025trainingdynamicsincontextlearning}, yet presents several differences that make the learning problem significantly more difficult.
+The setup \eqref{eq:regression_view} is reminiscent of the regression setting considered in \citep{train_transformers_bartlett, Lu_2025, zhang2025trainingdynamicsincontextlearning}, yet presents several differences that make the learning problem significantly more difficult.
 Upon setting

-as the covariance of the covariates $\{\bx_i\}_{i=1}^L \cup \{\bx_q\}$, we note that the distribution of covariates varies across prompts, since $\bfm$ is sampled anew for each task.
-Furthermore, the task vector $w$ and covariate distribution are coupled through $\bfm$.
+as the covariance of the covariates $\{\bx_i\}_{i=1}^L \cup \{\bx_q\}$ conditioned on $\bfm$, we note that the distribution of covariates varies across prompts, since $\bfm$ is sampled anew for each task.
+Furthermore, the task vector $\bw$ and covariate distribution are coupled through $\bfm$.
 Similarly, the variance of the additive noise and the task vector are coupled through the task-specific parameter $\rc$.
 These dependencies invalidate prior ICL theory in our setup.
 As we will see below, this leads to the failure of single-layer linearized attention models previously shown to be successful for ICL when the covariate distribution does not change across prompts \citep{train_transformers_bartlett, zhang2025trainingdynamicsincontextlearning}.

-\section{ICL and Failure of LSA}
+\section{ICL and failure of LSA}

 In this section, we introduce ICL formally and show that a single-layer LSA model fails at the ICL task.
-To this end, we represent a single prompt by its covariate matrix and target vector
+To this end, we represent a single prompt by its covariate matrix $\bX := [\bx_1,\dots,x_L]\in\mathbb{R}^{d\times L}$ and target vector $\by := [y_1,\dots,y_L]^\top\in\mathbb{R}^{L}$.